Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Mefenamic_acid/mefenamic_acid_evaluation_report.md

 ## 3.3 Concentration-Time Profiles
 Simulated versus observed concentration-time profiles of all data listed in [Section 2.2.2](#222-Clinical-Data) are presented below.

+*Note that data from [Becker 2015](#5-References) are not shown for data confidentiality reasons.
+Some plots may be duplicated.*
 ![001_plotTimeProfile.png](images/003_3_Results_and_Discussion/003_3_3_Concentration-Time_Profiles/001_plotTimeProfile.png)

 ![002_plotTimeProfile.png](images/003_3_Results_and_Discussion/003_3_3_Concentration-Time_Profiles/002_plotTimeProfile.png)